 - Promoting and strengthening local money flows to keep capital within local social economies (thus reducing ‘leakage’).

-Local Access aims to develop blended finance provision with local partners, which may be delivered by selected social investors.
-Local Access will be financed by £10m of dormant accounts money allocated to us from the government’s Reclaim Fund, and around £15m of repayable finance provided by Big Society Capital.
+Local Access is financed by £10m of dormant accounts money allocated to us from the government’s Reclaim Fund, and around £15m of repayable finance provided by Big Society Capital.